G.E.T. Guidebook

 SEGMENT OVERVIEW

-Main route follows sheer, serpentine, pinnacled canyon of W Fork Gila River for 16 miles, with option to detour to Gila Cliff Dwellings beyond or remain on main route for 2 more miles above river to TJ Corral trailhead.
-50+ fords of river en route, knee-thigh deep in wet spring, or ankle-shin deep in fall or dry spring.
+Main route follows sheer, serpentine, pinnacled canyon of W Fork Gila River for 15+ miles, with option to visit Gila Cliff Dwellings beyond or follow singletrack trail above river to TJ Corral trailhead.
+60+ fords of river en route, knee-thigh deep in wet spring, or ankle-shin deep in fall or dry spring.
 Current not usu. major concern, but some of the earlier fords (eastbound) can be a bit slippery underfoot.
 Water can be quite cold during snowmelt or in late fall.
 Navigation straightforward; trail fords, then heads back into bordering riparian woods, sometimes vague or washed out following floods.

 Highwater Bypass route avoids all but one ford of W Fork Gila River at White Creek Admin Site, not usually problematic.
 Route is leisurely on mesas, in open pine forest with limited views, but quite dry with only occasional water in area tanks/ponds some distance off trail.
-Feeder trails off Bypass route connect with main route; one heads up from Hell Hole area, intended for eastbounders who've lost interest in fording, or westbounders in need of water at river.
-Other feeder uses CDTS route, mainly for westbounders, or eastbounders planning to visit the Cliff Dwellings; involves two river fords for westbounders before joining.
+Feeder trails off Bypass route connect with main route; one heads up from Hell Hole area, intended for eastbounders who've lost interest in fording (only 6 more fords en route vs the one required ford when following Highwater Bypass in full, so a good option whenever the river is somewhat high / swift but not dangerously so), or westbounders in need of water at river.
+Other feeder uses CDTS route, mainly for westbounders, or eastbounders planning to visit the Cliff Dwellings; involves several river fords for westbounders before joining.

 ROUTE DETAILS